hydephp/central/resources/markdown/policies/terms-of-service.md

 - API Requests and Page Views for the Analytics platform.*

-*<small>These track both the total number of visits, and unique visits using an anonymization algorithm that makes it impossible to tie the unique user to any other activities due to the use of a dual-salt mechanism containing both a server secret and a date mechanism.</small>
+*<small>These track both the total number of visits, and unique visits using an anonymization algorithm that makes it impossible to tie the unique user to any other activities due to the use of a dual-salt mechanism containing both a server secret and a dated string into a hash that is by design useless for other purposes.</small>

 ## Disclaimer